Configure Jira

 Once Tenable validates the integration connectivity, a Connection was Successful notification appears.

-- Configure the following default values for each Jira Project:
+- Configure the following default values for each Jira project:

 - To set default values for additional Jira projects, click